Some posts contain compensated links. Please read this disclaimer for more info.

 Gjirokastra lies on a slope of the Drino River valley and overlooks an ancient landscape dotted with characteristic stone buildings.
 The town’s centerpiece is the 13th-century citadel, surrounded by several turreted houses dating from the 1600s, a typical architectural feature of this area.

 People who enjoy exploring local culture and history will find this to be one of the top UNESCO World Heritage Sites in Albania.
 Additionally, the fact it consists of two separate historic towns gives you an excellent reason for a road trip!

 Natural And Cultural Heritage Of The Ohrid Region

 The Lin Peninsula, in particular, is significant because it’s the location of a 6th-century early-Christian church.
-Additionally, three sites situated in the shallow waters near the lakeshore contain evidence of prehistoric dwellings as well.
+Additionally, three sites situated in the shallow waters near the lakeshore contain evidence of prehistoric dwellings.

 Butrint Archaeological Site

 A major archaeological site in Albania, Butrint has been inhabited by people since prehistoric times.
 It used to be the location of a Greek colony and was also a thriving Roman town.
 Later on, it became part of the Byzantine Empire, was ruled by Venice for a while, and was eventually abandoned sometime during the late Middle Ages after a massive earthquake.

 Nowadays, a magnificent collection of ruins remains, providing a look at each chapter in the town’s history.
 There are ancient Greek and Roman monuments, fortified walls, and an early-Christian baptistery, among many other structures.